-• Sections 1886(b)(3)(B)(ix) and 1814(I)(4) of the Social Security Act (as amended by the Health Information Technology for Economic and Clinical Health Act, Title XIII of Division A and Title IV of Division B of the American Recovery and Reinvestment Act of 2009, Pub.
+Sections 1886(b)(3)(B)(ix) and 1814(I)(4) of the Social Security Act (as amended by the Health Information Technology for Economic and Clinical Health Act, Title XIII of Division A and Title IV of Division B of the American Recovery and Reinvestment Act of 2009, Pub.
 L. 111-5) authorize downward payment adjustments under Medicare, beginning with fiscal year (FY) 2015 for eligible hospitals and CAHs that do not successfully demonstrate meaningful use of certified electronic health record technology (CEHRT) for the applicable electronic health record (EHR) reporting periods.
 Section 602 of Title VI, Division O of the Consolidated Appropriations Act, 2016 (Pub.
 L. 114-113) added subsection (d) hospitals in Puerto Rico as eligible hospitals under the Medicare EHR Incentive Program and extended the participation timeline for these hospitals such that downward payment adjustments were authorized beginning in FY 2022 for section (d) Puerto Rico hospitals that do not successfully demonstrate meaningful use of CEHRT for the applicable EHR reporting periods.

-- For MUC, high priority areas for us are those eCQMs where Hospital IQR Program and the Medicare Promoting Interoperability Program are in alignment for proposing/finalizing.
+For MUC, high priority areas for us are those eCQMs where Hospital IQR Program and the Medicare Promoting Interoperability Program are in alignment for proposing/finalizing.
 Other measures developed for the Medicare Promoting Interoperability Program are discussed, developed, and implemented outside of the MUC/MAP process.
-One thing to note is that reporting of eCQMs is required for CAHs under the Medicare Promoting Interoperability Program, where it is not required for the Hospital IQR Program. - For awareness only: what is central to the Medicare Promoting Interoperability Program is the tie to using certified electronic health record technology (CEHRT).
+One thing to note is that reporting of eCQMs is required for CAHs under the Medicare Promoting Interoperability Program, where it is not required for the Hospital IQR Program to report all eCQMs.
+For the FY2025, the HIQR program has one (1) mandatory eCQM (Safe Use of Opioids - Concurrent Prescribing) and in FY2026, there will be three mandatory eCQMs (Safe Use of Opioids, Cesarean Birth and Severe Obstetrics Complications).

+For awareness only: what is central to the Medicare Promoting Interoperability Program is the tie to using certified electronic health record technology (CEHRT).

 Essentially, statute says that anything we propose must use CEHRT.
 Our measure requirements are more about using technology than the measure areas themselves.
 Also, we will likely [never] propose eCQMs outside of the IQR/PI partnership.

 - Measure must adhere to CMS statutory requirements.
-For more detail on statutory requirements, please refer to the CMS website - A MAT number must be provided for all eCQMs, created in the HQMF specification - eCQMs must undergo reliability and validity testing and must have successfully passed feasibility testing

-- Measure is preferred to be fully developed, tested, and validated in the appropriate inpatient setting - Measure may not require reporting to a proprietary registry or use of a proprietary tool unless available to the public for free - Measure steward will provide CMS with technical assistance and clarifications on the measure as needed
+For more detail on statutory requirements, please refer to the CMS website. - A MAT number must be provided for all eCQMs, created in the HQMF specification. - eCQMs must undergo reliability and validity testing and must have successfully passed feasibility testing. - Measure is preferred to be fully developed, tested, and validated in the appropriate inpatient setting. - Measure may not require reporting to a proprietary registry or use of a proprietary tool unless available to the public for free. - Measure steward will provide CMS with technical assistance and clarifications on the measure as needed for review and presentation of the measure at PRMR and during Proposed and/or Final Rule writing, as well as post implementation support for FAQs and/or attestation guides if the measure is adopted into the CMS quality reporting program.